The Only Way (1926 film): Synopsis

-In 1770s France Doctor Manette is witness to the rape of a young woman Jeanne Defarge and the murder of her and brother Jacques by the powerful Marquis d'Evremonde.
-In order to silence Manette, d'Evremonde arranges to have him locked away in the infamous Bastille Prison where he remains for over a decade.
-Manette's young daughter is able to be spirited out of the country to England by her guardian the British banker Jarvis Lorry, where she is brought up by Miss Pross.
+In 1770s France Doctor Manette is witness to the rape of a young woman, Jeanne Defarge, and the murder of her and brother Jacques by the powerful Marquis d'Evremonde.
+In order to silence Manette, d'Evremonde arranges to have him locked away in the infamous Bastille Prison, where he languishes for over a decade.
+Manette's young daughter is spirited out of the country by her guardian, the British banker Jarvis Lorry, to England, where she is brought up by Miss Pross.
 Ernest Defarge swears vengeance on d'Evremonde and will not rest until the entire family has been wiped out.

 Many years later Doctor Manette is released.
 His time in the Bastille has left him institutionalised and he initially finds it hard to adjust to life outside the prison.
 Jarvis Lorry and Manette's now-grown daughter Lucy come to Paris to escort him to England.
-On the journey back they encounter a young man named Charles Darnay, who is the son of Marquis d'Evremonde, fleeing France because his liberal views clash with those of his father.
+On the journey back they encounter a young man named Charles Darnay, the son of Marquis d'Evremonde, fleeing France because his liberal views clash with those of his father.
 Darnay and Lucy soon fall in love, but their hopes of marriage are threatened when Darnay is arrested on his arrival in England for espionage and high treason as an alleged French spy.
 Darnay's accuser is the unscrupulous Barsad, who is himself in the pay of the French government.

 Darnay's defence case is worked on by an dissolute Englishman, Sidney Carton, whose young idealism has given way to a self-loathing cynicism.
 Carton bears a striking resemblance to Darnay and uses this in court to discredit Barsad's evidence in court, by raising doubts over Barsad's claims that he clearly saw and heard Darnay talking treason.
 Darnay is acquitted, and he plans to marry Lucy.
 Carton is befriended by Lucy, and developing an unrequited attachment for her, he tries to mend his ways and give up his heavy drinking.

-In France, the oppression of the poor finally drives them to breaking point and the French Revolution breaks out.
-Evremonde, who has been particularly exploitative of his tenants, is murdered in his bed by Ernest Defarge and Charles Darnay inherits his title as Marquis.
+In France, the oppression of the poor finally drives them to breaking point, and the French Revolution breaks out.
+Marquis d'Evremonde, who has been particularly exploitative of his tenants, is murdered in his bed by Ernest Defarge, and Charles Darnay inherits his title.
 Desperate to get their hands on the new aristocrat, Defarge and his colleagues trick Darnay into returning to France to assist an old faithful family servant who is now in trouble.
 Darnay is arrested and accused of being both an aristocrat and a British spy.
-Carton has traveled to Paris with Lucy, Lorry and others to try to help Darnay.
+Carton travels to Paris with Lucy, Lorry and others to try to help Darnay.
 He pleads Darnay's case and points out how liberal his views are and how he hated his father.
 He adds by pointing out that Darnay had been accused of treason in Britain and was hated there, to discredit the accusation of espionage.